wilfriedaugeard/wilfriedaugeard/README.md

 - 🔭 I’m currently working as **student** and **Freelance software engineering**
-- 🌱 I’m currently learning more deeply **Python - PyGame** around a game project
+- 🌱 I’m currently learning more deeply **Python - PyGame**.
+I transpose a board game into virtual game
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with data science
 - 📫 How to reach me: on social networks